vitabaks/postgresql_cluster/README.md

 1. Add a new node to the inventory file with the variable `new_node=true`
 2. Run `add_pgnode.yml` playbook

-In this example, we add a node with the address 10.128.64.144
+In this example, we add a node with the IP address 10.128.64.144

 ```
 [master]